Kamal Nath: Personal life

 Kamal Nath was born in 1946 In Kanpur to Mahendra Nath and Lila Nath.
-He has two sister, Anita Puri and Rita Jolly.
+He has two sisters, Anita Puri and Rita Jolly.
 He married Alka Nath on 27 January 1973 and has two sons, Nakul Nath and Bakul Nath.
 The family has owned several successful businesses including real estate, aviation, plantations and hospitality.
 Alka Nath and Nakul Nath have both been elected to India's parliament.